Prestatyn Sports F.C.

 Prestatyn Sports Football Club is a Welsh football team based in Prestatyn, Denbighshire, Wales.
-The team currently play in the North Wales Coast East Football League Premier Division, which is at the fourth tier of the Welsh football league system.
+The team play in the North Wales Coast East Football League Division One, which is at the fifth tier of the Welsh football league system.

 History

 The club was founded in 2013 by six former members of Prestatyn Rovers.
 A pitch in the town called 'The Meadows' was leased.
 The club finished runners-up in Vale of Clwyd and Conwy Football League Division One in their first season, gaining promotion to the Premier Division.
 The 2014–15 season saw the team achieve great success winning the Premier Division and the Division One title (the latter via the club's reserves team) as well success in multiple cup competitions.